 4. Entrepreneurship and Innovation

 Entrepreneurship among Hispanic individuals fosters innovation and creativity.
-Many Hispanic-owned businesses offer creative ideas, products, and services to the market, which increases competition and economic dynamism.
+Many Hispanic-owned businesses offer the market creative ideas, products, and services, increasing competition and economic dynamism.

 5. Community Engagement